jeiros/Scripts/misc/install_notes.md

 Follow these steps:
 1. Email Nick Davies (n.davies@imperial.ac.uk) and he will give you a tag asset number
+2. Register your machine through [ICT's website](https://imperial.service-now.com/ict/request.do)
  * Once you got it, plug your iMac to the ethernet and follow the self-registration process
-2. Register your machine through [ICT's website](https://imperial.service-now.com/ict/request.do)
 3. I requested "Add or change the registration details of a computer"
  * You'll need your MAC adress for that
-    * Give it a name (ch-whatever)
+ * Give it a name (*ch-whatever*)
  * Your machine's host name will then be `ch-whatever.ch.ic.ac.uk` Then you'll be able to ssh from another machine by doing: 'ssh yourusername@ch-whatever.ch.ic.ac.uk'
-1. Item 1
-2. Item 2
-3. Item 3
- * Item 3a
- * Item 3b

 ## Antivirus
 Install the symantec antivirus protection software from the [software shop](https://www.imperial.ac.uk/ict/services/software/shop/index.asp)